Skip to content

 How can I track my distance?

-We recommend using your favourite tracking app to track the distance you ride or carriage drive.
+We recommend using your favourite tracking app to track the distance you ride or carriage drive, but you don't need to let us know how far you've gone - we trust you.

 Do I need to provide evidence that I have completed the challenge?